Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - The sponsor logo’s were clicked to ensure they take the user to the correct page and open in a new window.

 - All of the players in team.html were clicked to ensure they take the user to the correct page and it is opened within a new window.

+## Deployment

+Here is the following process that I used to deploy my project on Github pages:

+- First I clicked on the ‘settings’ tab at the top of my repository on Github.

+- I then scrolled down until I reached the ‘Github pages’ section.

+- From there I clicked on the source dropdown and selected ‘master branch’.

+- This deployed my project onto ‘Github pages’ and now others will be able to access it.